marcsze/SchlossLabPresentations/2017_03_30/README.md

 **Teams:**

 1. Matt D and Matt J
-2. Geoff and Charlie
+2. Pat, Geoff, and Charlie
-3. Pat and Nick
+3. Marian and Nick
 4. Kaitlin and Amanda